 |music | sounds | reviews | bio | order | books | art | news | links | digital | TEA|

 Mark Harrington released a number of independent solo recordings in the late 80s, and 2 CDs in the 90s: 1993's Capricorn Flakes, and 1999's Trash Icon.
+Most recently released under his 'own' name was Alter in 2009.
 The immediacy of the guitar-driven "alt-pop/rock" is preserved despite the use of electronics.
 Mark's voice has drawn comparisons to early David Bowie, and Peter Murphy (see reviews), while the lyrics maintain a quirky sense of humour.
 Mark Harrington has recorded 2 cover songs that have gotten some attention: a cover of Gary Numan's Cars (on Trash Icon), and David Bowie's Changes (on Rubbernekkerz: 33 1/3rd).

 In the late 1980s, Mark played in the electronic rock trio Heik and the Shakes.
 Subsequently, he co-founded the Toronto Experimental Artists artist-run cassette label with filmmaker Ed Sinclair in 1988.
 Mark Harrington also formerly served as the Canadian correspondent for )ism(, a chapbook & writing distribution network.
 He has written bios and press kits for other musicians, and has been described as a "perennial and voluntary outsider".